openmobilityfoundation/mobility-data-specification/compliance/README.md

 ## Endpoints

-Note: If a request comes from a Provider, the provider_id will be passed in the JWT authenticationIf the request comes from an Agency, its token will not contain a provider_id and all Providers will be measured.
+Note: If a request comes from a Provider, the provider_id will be passed in the JWT authentication.
+If the request comes from an Agency, its token will not contain a provider_id and all Providers will be measured.

 `GET /snapshot`